30% off sitewide! Sale ends soon. -dsktp

 Mushroom supplements are one potential way to manage your glucose and cholesterol levels without drastic diet changes.

-In Traditional Chinese Medicine, reishi mushrooms are used to increase Qi, or life force.
+In Traditional Chinese Medicine, Reishi adaptogenic mushrooms are used to increase Qi, or life force.
 Simply put, you may feel more energetic and spirited after ingesting reishi mushrooms.
 Beyond that, preliminary studies show that reishi mushrooms can reduce fatigue as well as improve mood.

 Since inflammation is linked to low energy levels and fatigue, it’s possible that reishi mushrooms (along with others) can boost energy levels by reducing inflammation.
 This, in turn, may help improve sleep cycles so that you’re able to get better rest and start each day with more energy.